 The Giant's Causeway, renowned for its polygonal columns of layered basalt, is the only UNESCO World Heritage Site in Northern Ireland.
 Resulting from a volcanic eruption 60 million years ago, it is the focal point of a designated Area of Outstanding Natural Beauty and has attracted visitors for centuries.
 It harbours a wealth of local and natural history.

 Although no one knows who built Stonehenge – or why – this magnificent monument has a history spanning 4,500 years in the stunning Wiltshire countryside.
 The Stonehenge Visitor Centre completes a day out at this world-famous stone circle.
-With museum-quality exhibitions, a spacious gift shop and café you can enjoy a day out with the whole family.
+With museum-quality exhibitions, a spacious gift shop and café, you can enjoy a day out with the whole family.

 4. Lake District

 England’s largest National Park, and home to the deepest lake in England, Wastwater, the Lake District is also a favourite holiday destination in the UK.
-There is a huge amount to do, from water sports to walks and local attractions.
+There is a considerable amount to do, from water sports to walks and local attractions.

 The Cotswolds covers 800 square miles across five counties – Oxfordshire, Wiltshire, Gloucestershire, Warwickshire and Worcestershire, making it the largest of England’s 38 Areas of Outstanding Natural Beauty.
 Stroll through the cobbled streets in the pretty villages or enjoy a bracing walk in the rolling hills.